 By Kerstin Andlaw

 The term ‘mental health’ has become a bit of a buzz phrase.
 It is hard to read a newspaper or listen to the news without mental health being mentioned.
-With the likes of Prince William and the Royal Family raising awareness of mental health through their initiative ‘Heads Together’, and celebrities speaking out about it, the subject is being normalised, resulting in an overall increased awareness.
+With the likes of Prince William and the Royal Family raising awareness of mental health through their initiative ‘Heads Together’, and celebrities speaking out about it, the subject is being normalised, resulting in an overall increased awareness (you can visit this page to get more information on that).
 This is positive as more and more people talking about mental health is removing the stigma.
+One can click to read more regarding seeking help from a therapist.

 But what are we actually referring to when we talk about mental health?
 Is it anxiety, depression, mental breakdowns, or is it wellbeing?